-I always get a little cold after I’ve been sitting in the dark for awhile, regardless of how hot it might have been early in the evening.
+I always get a little cold after I've been sitting in the dark for awhile, regardless of how hot it might have been earlier.
 Bring something to keep everyone warm after the sun goes down.
-It’s better to have it and not need it than need it and not have it.

 Consider insect repellent

-We haven’t had trouble with mosquitoes at Motor Vu, but depending on where you live, insects could be a problem anytime you are outdoors at night.
+We haven't had trouble with mosquitoes, but depending on where you live, insects could be a problem anytime you are outdoors at night.

 Think Spring or August

-Drive-in movies don’t start until dark, which in Utah can be nearly 10:00 p.m. in mid-June.
-That’s late for our family, and it’s hard to enjoy both movies if we’re all fighting sleep an hour into the first one.
+Drive-in movies don't start until dark, which can be 10 PM in late June.
+That's late for our family, and it's hard to enjoy both movies if we're all fighting sleep an hour into the first one.
 When we go in the spring or later in the summer, the weather is still warm, but the movies start earlier.